Types of clean electricity generation

 Geothermal

 The ground beneath the earth is warmer than that at the surface, meaning that this heat can be exploited for power.
-In the UK geothermal power has mostly applications for heating, but it is still a cheap and relatively untapped resource.
+In the UK geothermal power has mostly applications for heating, but it is still a relatively untapped resource.

 Non-renewable

 Nuclear power splits atoms to generate electricity.
-While nuclear power stations can run almost constantly, and provide a great deal of power per station, they are unpopular because of nuclear accidents, radiation contamination, and extremely high costs, which often spiral.
+While nuclear power stations can run almost constantly, and provide a great deal of power per station, they are unpopular because of past nuclear accidents, radiation contamination, and extremely high costs, which often spiral.
 Nuclear divides environmentalists and political figures alike, many strongly supportive or opposed.
 Additionally, current nuclear plans have run into multiple cost and construction problems.

 CCS